 2. If the item is a common part of a residential building

 Overall, there are numerous expenses that a sole trader can claim and this blog gives an insight into the different allowances with the aim to reduce tax liability to the minimum.
+For further assistance feel free to get in touch.

 - What Expenses Can I Claim as a Sole Trader?